-In 2010 Steven Mullaney added his name to the small list of Nottinghamshire players who have scored a century on his first class debut for the county.
-That innings, against Hampshire at The Rose Bowl, remains his only three-figure score for the side he joined from Lancashire, despite one or two near misses.
+In 2010 Steven Mullaney added his name to the small list of Nottinghamshire players who have scored a century on their first class debut for the county.
+That innings, against Hampshire at The Rose Bowl, remains his only three figure score for the side he joined from Lancashire, a statistic he’ll be looking to improve upon in 2012.